 Q: Do BC Consultants charge for their services?

-A: No, BC Consultants are paid directly by the supplier in various ways for the introduction of and continued support of business clients.
+A: BC Consultants are paid directly by the supplier in various ways for the introduction of and continued support of business clients.
 If any services that are offered are costed on a bespoke basis Better Connected would invoice the client for the relevant fee [s].
 These bespoke services will be discussed and agreed in writing prior to commencement of any works.

 Q: I have had an estimated bill, how can I give you a reading?

 A: Simply send an email to firstname.lastname@example.org all we ask is that you provide your postcode, account number, and email addressÂ – enter your company name into the subject field of the email.

 Q: How can I get a copy of my bill?

 A: Most of our customers find that registering for online bills saves a lot of time and effort when looking for copy bills, however if you need a copy of a bill or would like help registering for online bills please contact email@example.com or call us on 0845 217 7525

 Q: I think my bill is incorrect, what do I do?